viperproject/gobra-book/src/overflow.md

 </div>

 ## Usage
-On the command line you can enable overflow checking with the `--overflow` or `-o` flag.
+On the command line, you can enable overflow checking with the `--overflow` or `-o` flag.

 The size of `int` is [implementation-specific](https://go.dev/ref/spec#Numeric_types)  in Go and either 32 or 64 bits.
 For overflow checking Gobra assumes 64 bit integers.